Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Remember our dogs, and how they inherited from each other.

-Dog1 also has a prototype from "Object"
+Although we didn't specify it, Dog1's prototype is "Object"

 The object called "Object" provides utility methods like hasOwnProperty.

-For cat1, I didn't do that though, I actually created it with no prototype at all.
+For cat1, I didn't do that though, I created it with no prototype at all.

 TypeScript doesn't see it.